-GET A HEADS UP ON Batter's Helmet Safety
+GET A HEADS UP ON Catcher's Helmet Safety

-While there is no concussionproof helmet, a batter's helmet can help protect your athlete from a serious brain or head injury.

-The information in this handout will help you learn what to look for and what to avoid when picking out a helmet for your baseball or softball player.
+While there is no concussion-proof helmet, a catcher's helmet can help protect your athlete from a serious brain or head injury.
+The information in this handout will help you learn what to look for, and what to avoid when picking out a helmet for your baseball or softball catcher.